 And then there are ribbed cacti…those that look like round or columnar accordions.
 You can almost hear their crenellations pop and stretch as they plump with water.
 They’re such simple plants—not much more than balls or bats—and yet the way they grow is amazing.
 The process of becoming engorged with rainwater exposes more of their skin to the sun, enabling photosynthesis, which equals energy, which in turn fuels new growth.
 In the heat of summer, those same ridges and valleys deepen, shading and protecting the plant.

-Now that succulents are hugely popular, I’m occasionally asked how to grow them in tropical climates that have a great deal of rainfall.
+Now that succulents are hugely popular, I’m asked how to grow them in tropical climates that have a great deal of rainfall.
 It’s like asking how to grow monkeys in Alaska.
 Sure it’s possible, but is it worth it?
 By definition, succulents have the quality of succulence: juiciness.
 They’re expressly designed to get by without a lot of rainfall.
 The flip side is that they don’t survive well with it.
 So grow them in containers, and move them under shelter when the weather turns too wet.
 Even then, in humid climates, they may mildew.
 In which case, move them indoors, provide lots of sunlight and fresh air, and keep a dehumidifier going.
+(And get my book, Succulent Container Gardens.
+I wrote it for succulent lovers in challenging climates.)

 Rainstorms are often followed by clear, windless nights, during which the temperature may drop near freezing or below.
 Many succulents are frost tender, meaning that at 32 degrees, the water in their tissues crystallizes, expands, and bursts cell walls.
 This can turn leaves to putty, irreparably damaging the plants.
 You can gain several life-saving degrees by covering your succulents with sheets, lightweight fabric, or frost cloth.
-But not plastic, which can cause more damage than it prevents.
+But not plastic, which by trapping moisture and blocking light and air can cause more damage than it prevents.

 If your succulents have been damaged by frost, they’re not necessarily goners.
 Learn more about this in my recent posts: Oh, No, My Succulents Froze! and Frost Damaged Succulents?
 Here’s What to Do.
 Notice the damaged tips on these aeoniums?
 No need to do anything.
 In a few months the older leaves will dry and fall off, and the rest will be hidden by new growth.